Ji River: History

 The area around the Ji River was among the most densely populated in China during the Neolithic Age, when its plains were a center for the Longshan and Yueshi cultures.
 It was honored as a god in ancient Chinese religion.

 Sima Qian lists the Ji among the rivers connected by the Honggou Canal (t 鴻溝, s 鸿沟, Hónggōu, "Canal of the Wild Geese"), whose remote antiquity caused him to place it next after the works of the legendary figure Yu the Great.
 In fact, the Heshui Canal (t 荷水運河, s 荷水运河, Héshuǐ Yùnhé) connecting the Ji to the Si was completed by soldiers under the command of King Fuchai of Wu in 483 and 482 BC in order to improve their supply lines while at war with the northern states of Qi and Jin.
 From the Si, the Ji River then had access to the Huai River, which connected to the new course of the Yellow River through the Hongguo Canal and with the Yangtze River through the Hangou Canal just completed by Fuchai's men in 486 BC.

 Under the Zhou, the state of Qi was centered on the broad floodplain of the Ji.
 It also used the "clear Ji" along with the "muddy Yellow River" as part of its borders with and defenses against the states of Yan and Zhao.
 During antiquity, the river was a center of salt production.

 The river went dry during the Wei and Jin period (3rd–4th century AD).

+The present-day Xiaoqing River roughly follows the channel of the lower Ji River as documented in the Tang-era Yuanhe Maps and Records of Prefectures and Counties.

-The Ji finally disappeared during one of the massive Yellow River floods of 1852, as the Yellow River shifted its course from below the Shandong Peninsula to north of it.
-In the process, it overtook the Ji and assumed its bed.
-Other parts of the former course of the Ji form the present Xiaoqing River.
+Through the Qing dynasty, the channel of the Ji River below Dongping Lake remained fed by its longtime tributary the Dawen River, and was known as the Daqing River.
+During one of the massive Yellow River floods of 1852, the Yellow River shifted its course from below the Shandong Peninsula to north of it.
+In the process, it assumed the course of the Daqing River.

 Legacy

-The Ji River was the namesake of Jiyuan ("Source of the Ji") and Jinan ("Lands South of the Ji").
+The Ji River was the namesake of Jiyuan ("Source of the Ji") and Jinan ("South of the Ji").